Nyakorare/GuestGo/THESIS DESC/DASHBOARD_DESCRIPTIONS.md

 ## Navigation Summary by Role

+Table 6 presents a consolidated summary of each user role, highlighting which dashboard views they can access, which navigation links are exclusive to them, and which pages are hidden from their interface.

 | Role | Dashboard Access | Exclusive Pages | Hidden Pages |
 |------|-----------------|-----------------|--------------|
 | **Admin** | Full admin dashboard (Places, Accounts, Gates, Feedback, AI Status) | None (full access) | None |